The oriented graph of multi-graftings in the Fuchsian case: Graftable curves

 \subsection{Isotopy class of graftable curves}

-It is an easy fact to verify that if $\alpha$ and $\alpha'$ belong to the same connected component of the set of graftable multi-curves (for the compact open topology), then the resulting projective structures $\text{Gr} (\sigma , \alpha)$ and $\text{Gr} (\sigma , \alpha')$ are equivalent, in the sense that there exists a diffeomorphism which respects the marking and which is projective in any chart of the respective projective structures.
-However, we will see that it can happen that $\alpha$ and $\alpha'$ are two graftable multi-curves that are isotopic as multi-curves, but such that their corresponding graftings are not equivalent.
+It is an easy fact to verify that if $\alpha$ and $\alpha'$ belong to the same connected component of the set of \emph{graftable} multi-curves (for the compact open topology), then the resulting projective structures $\text{Gr} (\sigma , \alpha)$ and $\text{Gr} (\sigma , \alpha')$ are equivalent.
+However, we will see that it can happen that $\alpha$ and $\alpha'$ are two graftable multi-curves that are isotopic as multi-curves by an isotopy that leaves the space of graftable multi-curves, and such that their corresponding graftings are not equivalent (see Remark~\ref{RBRBL}).